StarlingUAS/clover_ros2_pkgs/README.md

 ### *simple_offboard* Node
 This node is intended to simplify the programming of autonomous drone flight (`OFFBOARD` flight mode).
 It allows the setting of desired flight tasks and automatically transforms coordinates between frames.
 It is a high level system for interacting with the flight controller.

-This is a direct port of the `simple_offboard` module from the clover project.
+This is a modified port of the `simple_offboard` module from the clover project.
 See the following documentation from [Coex](https://clover.coex.tech/en/simple_offboard.html).

 It also provides a novel trajectory following node that is not included in the original clover project.